 Using your thread and a sharp needle stitch this sucker closed.
 Now my thread doesn’t even really match but I was in the spirit of not buying more than I really needed to.
 And to be honest, you can’t even notice that it doesn’t perfectly match from a distance.

 Now you might be concerned that this area looks wonky if you’re not a great seamstress.
 Guess what?
-I’m not either and mine are just fine and I have never been called out on my homemade pillows so don’t sweat it!
+I’m not either and mine is just fine and I have never been called out on my homemade pillows so don’t sweat it!

 And there they are!
-For $4 worth of fabric I have some new, super comfy throw pillows for my sofa.
+For $4 worth of fabric, I have some new, super comfy throw pillows for my sofa.
 And they just so happen to be all sorts of red, white and blue and therefore quite patriotic!

 I especially like how all four sides are different so I can switch things up and turn things around as I please for a slightly different look.

 Carly, however just thinks they’re comfy and that’s okay, too 🙂